-- Additional analytic skills related to bioinformatics linkages with “omics” databases are preferred, but not required.
+- Additional analytic skills related to latent variable analysis, advanced graphics design, bioinformatics, and/or text analytics are preferred, but not required.

 We are committed to providing staff with fulfilling opportunities to learn, grow and make an impact in their local communities.
 We offer staff a generous paid time off policy; medical, dental and retirement benefits, and professional development programs to enhance staff skills.